-Universal Unroot is free and it’s worth using if you have issues with other methods of uprooting.
+Universal Unroot is now free to use and it’s worth using if you have issues with other methods of uprooting.
 The app is pretty straightforward and will simply guide you through the uprooting process for your Android smartphone and or tablet.

 However, this will also depend on your model of smartphone as some manufacturers have software that prevents it.
 Samsung Galaxy devices, for instance, have the company’s Knox software pre-loaded, which blocks Universal Unroot.
 LG devices have eFuse software which is supposed to do the same.